attogram/attogram/actions/about.md

 Database tables
 ===============
-* to add a table, add a file into `./tables/` directory
+* To add a table, add a file into `./tables/` directory
-* file name is the name of the table
+* The filename must be the name of the table
-* file contents is the sql CREATE TABLE ...
+* File content is the sql `CREATE TABLE ...` statement
 * tables are automatically created upon first use

 Web discovery